App version: 0.1.0

 What Is Bad Debt?

 Bad debt is when you borrow money that doesn’t help you realize your goals.
-Bad debt can deplete your finances and make it harder for you to achieve financial freedom.
+Bad debt — including gambling debt — can deplete your finances and make it harder for you to achieve financial freedom.
 Borrowing money that you cannot afford is an example of bad debt.Bad debts can be difficult to manage and may pose a negative impact on your credit score.
 Carrying large credit card balances across multiple billing cycles, for example, can hurt your credit score and subject you to high interest charges.
-Carrying a small balance on your credit card also may not be right for you if you’re able to avoid paying interest.
+Even carrying a small balance on your credit card may not be right for you if you’re able to avoid paying interest by paying your statement balance in full each billing cycle.

 Using debt to make money can be as simple as borrowing money to buy a home or other appreciable assets.
-Real estate investors, for example, may use hard money personal loans to engage in the practice of house flipping for a profit.
+Real estate investors, for example, may use hard money personal loans to flip a house for a profit as outlined below:

 Debt Tolerance